Converting OSM coordinates to local CRS with PyProj Jump to heading

 ETL Pipeline Integration and Compliance Automation Jump to heading

 Transformed coordinates must be integrated with downstream spatial indexing structures (e.g., R-trees, Quadkeys, or H3 hexagons) to accelerate proximity queries and municipal boundary clipping.
-When exporting transformed datasets for public or commercial use, ODbL compliance automation requires preserving attribution, share-alike notices, and original node IDs.
+When exporting transformed datasets for public or commercial use, ODbL compliance requires preserving attribution, share-alike notices, and original node IDs.
 Tag taxonomy and key-value standards should be migrated alongside projected geometries to maintain semantic integrity.

-For automated QA validation, engineers should implement post-transformation checks:
+For automated QA validation, implement post-transformation checks:

 2. Topology validation: Verify that transformed node sequences preserve original way connectivity and do not introduce self-intersections.